google/grassland/README.md

 ## TODO

+* better tests
-* Security -- right now, the code assumes that your repos is supposed to be entirely public, every version of every file.
+* some security -- right now, the code assumes that your repos is supposed to be entirely public, every version of every file.
 Obviously, this isn't the case universally.
 In an upcoming version, the config will also take two optional lambdas: